 - It is helpful to see how nonprofit organizations, in this case NPR, view ethics and social media use.
 Click to read the NPR Ethics Handbook.

 This article was written in February, 2013 when I lived in San Antonio, Texas.
-I have since revised and updated it.
-If you go to the top of the page and click on the tiny three bars, the drop down will reveal a series of handy links on ethical fundraising practices.
+I have since updated it.
+If you go to the bottom of the page you will find a widget with a series of handy links on ethical fundraising practices.

 I would also like to mention that one should not have to pay to prove one adheres to the highest possible ethical standards (i.e., join an organization).
 The resources I have provided can be quoted on your nonprofit’s website and in collaborative materials to demonstrate your awareness of and adherence to ethical operational practices.